AgenaTrader/AgenaIndicator-documentation/sources/data.md

 If a new bar is added during the current trading session, then this bar will be assigned the number 0, and the previous bar – which up to that point was bar number 0 – will now be reassigned as bar 1, and the oldest bar to the very left will have the number 501.

-Within a script (self-created program), the “Close” array is the list of all closing prices.
+Within a script (self-created program), the “Close" array is the list of all closing prices.
 The last closing price is thus Close\[0\] and the preceding closing price (bar to the left of the last bar) is Close\[1\] and so on, with the oldest candle having the value of Close\[501\].
 The number within the square brackets here clearly denotes the index of the array.
-The general term used within AgenaTrader is “barsAgo”.
+The general term used within AgenaTrader is “barsAgo".

 In addition, each bar will not only have a close value, but also a [*High*], [*Low*], [*Open*], [*Median*], [*Typical*], [*Weighted*], *Time* and [*Volume*].
 On a daily period timeframe, the high of the candle that occurred 10 periods ago would be High\[10\]; the low of the last day would be Low\[1\].